Quebecca/qc_redirects/README.md

 ## How to import a redirect list
 The best way to import is by using a CSV or an Excel file, in which we define the values of the fields to be entered.
 The extension offers the option to choose the separation character.
-The order of fields, used to import redirects, is :
+The required fields to be imported by order are :

-     Source host, Source path, Target, Is regular expression, Title, Start time, End time, Status code.

-The value of the source host, the source path, the target, and 'Is regular expression' are required.
+    source_host, source_path, target, is_regexp

-The regular expression column takes two possible values 'true' or 'false'.
+The field "is_regexp" takes two possible values 'true' or 'false'.

+You can import the others optional fields by specifying them in the 'Advanced field names', then you can import them easily in the import section, example :

+In the 'Additional field names' we specify the optional fields by order and separated by comma:

+    title, disabled, keep_query_parameters

+Then in the Import section :

+    www.example.com;/example;targetExample;false;MyTitleExample;true;false

-NB: the default fields can be empty:
+Note : the optional fields can be empty, for example :

-    www.example.com;/example;targetExample;false;;;;
+    www.example.com;/example;targetExample;false;;;

+Note : There are fields that accept only 'true' or 'false' value to be imported, visite the Redirect TCA configuration.

 ### Files example
 In the /Documentation/ folder you will find 2 files: One in CSV format and the other in XLS (Excel) format.